prechelt/anwesende/README.md

 - turn the database server on and off as needed by `./anw.sh development server_up` and `./anw.sh development server_down`, respectively,
+- with the database server turned on, run the following two commands once:
+  `python manage.py make_base_data`
+  `python manage.py createsuperuser`
+  and proceed to create a user as described under "initiating operation" above.
 - run tests by `pytest` (with arguments as needed), and
 - run the development webserver by `python manage.py runserver`.